New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 How old do you have to be to bet on sports in New Jersey?

 You must be at least 21 years old to place sports bets in New Jersey, whether online or at a retail sportsbook.
-The minimum age for daily fantasy sports (DFS) is 18 years old, because DFS is classified as a game of skill rather than gambling under New Jersey law.
+The minimum age for daily fantasy sports (DFS) is 18 years old.

 Can you bet on college sports in New Jersey?